Viasat/network-stats-capstone/docs/index.md

 Can machine learning predict when a network user is streaming video through a VPN?

+## Fall 2020 Syllabus
+[Fall 2020 Syllabus](Fall_2020_syllabus.html) - for a week-by-week summary of assignments and goals.

 ## Background Information
 The primary tool used for data collection will be an open-source python script provided by Viasat called [Network-Stats](https://github.com/viasat/network-stats).
 This tool allows a student to connect to a local interface on their machine and then spits out second-by-second data for how many bytes and packets flow in each direction (upload/download) for each ‘connection’ (connection here means the 5-tuple of local and remote ip addresses and ports, as well as the protocol bit).

-Students will need to become familiar with the basics of networking, how a VPN works, and how video streaming works.
-Here are a few resources to get started:
+Students will need to become familiar with the basics of networking, how a VPN works, and how video streaming works.  **Here are a few resources to get started:**

 ### General Networking:
 PBS has created a series on computer networking that does a good job of explaining the what and why, rather than getting caught in the details on the how: